-0 No references to other media 10 Refe rence to offline media Newspaper, magazine, radio, tv program (also announcement of a etc.) 12 Cinema, movie, books, videotapes 20 Offli ne news agency e.g. 1 DPA, AP, Reuters, SDA, if referred to explicitly in the text as a source of information (not as an author is will be coded in [TYPE]) 30 Web site or blog of traditional offline mass media e.g., .
-Spiegel.de, nzz.ch 40 Genuine online media Websites, blogs, social media, independent online media (e.g., Huffington Post), YouTube Videos Examples: "AllergyEats.com provides a forum for customers to rate the allergy-friendliness of restaurants across the country." " the NFCA maintain lists on their websites of restaurants that have undergone their training programs for handling gluten-free foods."
+0 No references to other media

+10 Reference to offline media

+11 Newspaper, magazine, radio, tv program (also announcement of a program, etc.)

+12 Cinema, movie, books, videotapes

+20 Offli ne news agency

+e.g. l DPA, AP, Reuters, SDA,

+5 if referred to explicitly in the text as a source of information (not as an or as this will be coded in [TYPE])

+30 Web site or blog of traditional offline mass media

+e.g., Spiegel.de, nzz.ch

+40 Genu line online media

+Websites, blogs, social media, independent online media (e.g., Huffington Post), YouTube Videos

+Exar nples:

+"AllergyEats.com provides a forum for customers to rate the allergy-friendliness of restaurants across the country."

+"... the NFCA maintain lists on their websites of restaurants that have undergone their training programs for handling gluten-free foods."

 "Support groups such as KidsWithFoodAllergies.com are also useful."

-50 Refe rence to "media" in general z.B. "wie gewisse Medien behaupten", "while the news media and litigators have our attention focused on"
+50 Reference to "media" in general

+z.B. "wie gewisse Medien behaupten", "while the news media and litigators have our attention focused on..."